- Risk factors

 Headache, without other symptoms of AMS, is also common.

 Retinal hemorrhages may develop at altitudes as low as 2700 m (9000 ft) and are common at > 5000 m (> 16,000 ft).
-They are usually asymptomatic unless they occur in the macular region; they resolve rapidly without sequelae.
+They are usually asymptomatic unless they occur in the macular region; they resolve over weeks without sequelae, but if they develop, descent is indicated and further ascent is contraindicated until hemorrhages have resolved.

-People who have had radial keratotomy may have significant visual disturbances at altitudes > 5000 m (> 16,000 ft) or even as low as 3000 m (10,000 ft).
+People who have had radial keratotomy may have significant visual disturbances at altitudes > 5000 m (> 16,000 ft).
 These symptoms disappear rapidly after descent.

 Diagnosis of most forms of AD is clinical; laboratory tests are usually unnecessary.
-In HAPE, hypoxemia is often severe, with pulse oximetry showing 40 to 70% saturation.
+In HAPE, hypoxemia is often severe, with pulse oximetry showing 40 to 70% saturation, depending on the elevation at which the individual becomes ill.
 If obtained, chest x-ray shows a normal-sized heart and patchy lung edema.
-HACE can usually be differentiated from other causes of headache and coma (eg, infection, brain hemorrhage, uncontrolled diabetes) by history and clinical findings.
+HACE can usually be differentiated from other causes of headache and coma (eg, infection, brain hemorrhage, uncontrolled diabetes) by history and clinical findings; CT imaging of the head is not usually done.

 Patients should descend to low altitude immediately.
-Helicopter evacuation may be life-saving.
-If descent is delayed, patients should rest and be given O 2 .
-If descent is impossible, O 2 , drugs, and pressurization in a portable hyperbaric bag help buy time but are not substitutes for descent.
+Helicopter evacuation may be life-saving (1).
+If descent is delayed, patients should rest and be given O2.
+If descent is impossible, O2 (to raise the O2 saturation to > 90%), drugs, and pressurization in a portable hyperbaric bag help buy time but are not substitutes for descent.

 For HACE (and severe AMS)

-Acclimatization is gradually lost at low altitude and climbers returning to high altitude should once more follow a graded ascent.
+Acclimatization is gradually lost after a few days at low altitude, and climbers returning to high altitude after this duration should once more follow a graded ascent.

-Acetazolamide 125 to 250 mg po q 12 h reduces the incidence of AMS.
+Acetazolamide125 to 250 mg po q 12 h reduces the incidence of altitude illness.
 Sustained-release capsules (500 mg once/day) are also available.
 Acetazolamide can be started on the day of the ascent; it acts by inhibiting carbonic anhydrase and thus increasing ventilation.
-Acetazolamide 125 mg po at bedtime reduces the amount of periodic breathing (almost universal during sleep at high altitude), thus limiting sharp falls in blood O 2 .
+Acetazolamide 125 mg po at bedtime reduces the amount of periodic breathing (almost universal during sleep at high altitude), thus limiting sharp falls in blood O2.
 Acetazolamide should not be given to patients allergic to sulfa drugs.
 Analogs of acetazolamide offer no advantage.
 Acetazolamide may cause numbness and paresthesias of the fingers; these symptoms are benign but can be annoying.
 Carbonated drinks taste flat to people taking acetazolamide.

-Dexamethasone 2 mg po q 6 h is an alternative to acetazolamide.
+Dexamethasone 2 mg po q 6 h (or 4 mg po q 12 h) is an alternative to acetazolamide.

 About 20% of people who ascend to 2500 m (8000 ft) and 40% of those who ascend to 3000 m (10,000 ft) in one day develop AMS.